grapesmoker/yenta/docs/usage.rst

 arguments called :code:`depends_on` which lists the names of the tasks on which that task depends.
 Above, the tasks :code:`foo` and :code:`bar` do not depend on anything, while the task :code:`baz` depends on both of them.

 The signature of a task function is a key feature of Yenta.
-Tasks can receive their arguments using two different
+Tasks can receive their arguments using three different
-strategies: they can either receive the results of task execution of their dependencies as one state blob, or they can select slices of the state via annotations.
+strategies: they can either receive the results of task execution of their dependencies as one state blob, they can select slices of the state via annotations, or they can select slices of state via selector functions.
 In the above example, the :code:`baz` task takes as its arguments two values, :code:`u` and :code:`v`, which are annotated as paths into the state.
 The format of the annotation is:

 .. code-block:: python